whoyaho/coding-test/Readme.md

 ## Before you start

-Please fork or clone this repository to create your own assignment github repository.
+Please clone this repository to create your own assignment github private repository.

 You may create it as a private repository.